puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

 More than one allow or deny directive is allowed; this has the same effect as supplying one such directive with a comma-separated list of hostnames or certnames.
 The only globbing allowed in allow/deny directives is a single `*` that applies to all hosts; no subdomain globbing is available.
 Hosts cannot be allowed or denied by IP address.

+Available methods are `find`, `search`, `save`, and `destroy`.
+Available environments are governed by your Puppet master's configuration.

 Paths are interpreted as either a path prefix (no tilde) or a regular expression (with tilde).

 #### Path Prefixes